ChaseAllBounty/bruteupload/README.md

 How It Works

-  -  Default Upload: Tests upload with .com extension.
+    Default Upload: Tests upload with .com extension.
-  -  Text File: Uses .txt extension to see if servers filter based on file type.
+    Text File: Uses .txt extension to see if servers filter based on file type.
-  -  PDF Simulation: .pdf extension with and without a PDF header to test MIME type handling.
+    PDF Simulation: .pdf extension with and without a PDF header to test MIME type handling.
-  -  Stealth: Randomizes filenames to attempt to bypass pattern-based detection.
+    Stealth: Randomizes filenames to attempt to bypass pattern-based detection.
+    Custom Headers: Enhances testing by allowing specific headers to be set, potentially affecting how the server processes the request.

-Each test involves creating an EICAR file, renaming it according to the test parameters, attempting to upload it to the specified URL, and then cleaning up the test file.
+Each test involves creating an EICAR file, renaming it according to the test parameters, attempting to upload it with any specified headers to the given URL, and then cleaning up the test file.

 Security Note

-  -  Permission: Only use this tool on systems where you have explicit permission to conduct security testing.
+    Permission: Only use this tool on systems where you have explicit permission to conduct security testing.
 Unauthorized testing can be considered an attack.
-  -  Ethics: This tool is for educational and testing purposes only.
+    Ethics: This tool is for educational and testing purposes only.
 Do not use it maliciously.

 Contributing